Procrastination is universally associated with negative outcomes.

 A significant portion of the US population is procrastinators.
 Data from DePaul University in Chicago estimates that 20% of Americans are procrastinators.

-Many associate procrastination with laziness, but this is not a fair comparison.
+Much associate procrastination with laziness, but this is not a fair comparison.
 Even organized and dedicated individuals can find themselves procrastinating from time to time.

 There are endless reasons to stop procrastinating, for procrastination is not regarded negatively for no reason.